LaMonte Wade Jr Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.15 team ERA ranks 14th across all league pitching staffs.
+- The Mets have the 15th-ranked team ERA across all MLB pitching staffs (4.15).

-- Mets pitchers combine to give up the fourth-most home runs in baseball (28 total, 1.5 per game).
+- The Mets allow the fourth-most home runs in baseball (28 total, 1.5 per game).

-- Senga makes the start for the Mets, his fourth of the season.
-He is 2-0 with a 3.38 ERA and 21 strikeouts through 16 2/3 innings pitched.
+- Lucchesi starts for the first time this season for the Mets.

-- His most recent appearance was out of the bullpen on Wednesday when the right-hander tossed 2/3 innings against the Los Angeles Dodgers while giving up hits.
+- It's the season debut and his first appearance in more than a year for the 29-year-old southpaw.

 © 2023 Data Skrive.
 All rights reserved.